AIMEtherCAT/EcatV2_Master/docs/task-info/sbus-rc.md

 std_msgs/Header header

-uint8 online        // 0 or 1
+uint8 online        // 0 or 1, indicating the state of the receiver
 uint16[] channels   // length = 16

 uint8 ch17
 uint8 ch18
-uint8 fail_safe     // 0 or 1
+uint8 fail_safe     // 0 or 1, indicating the state of the controller
-uint8 frame_lost    // 0 or 1
+uint8 frame_lost    // 0 or 1, indicating the state of the controller
 ```